Monday, December 31, 2007

 Money changes everything.

-Relationship is more important than honesty
+Relationship is more important than honesty to many people.
+Cover your buns.

 There are many more Christians than you think living in Israel.